Ohio’s mail-in primary tests voting during virus outbreak

 There will still be some in-person voting on Tuesday.
 Ohio law guarantees that any voter who doesn’t receive a ballot they requested by the legal deadline has the right to vote in person, meaning they could appear at county boards if they don’t get one by Tuesday afternoon — or potentially sue.

-But the Ohio contest comes as support for mail-in voting rises — and becomes more deeply partisan.
+Maryland was also grappling with how to vote safely on Tuesday as polling centers opened to conduct a special election to finish the term of the late Rep. Elijah Cummings.

+But most of the focus was on Ohio, where the mail-in election is playing out at a time when support for such a process is rising.
 A new poll from The Associated Press-NORC Center for Public Affairs Research finds Democrats are now much more likely than Republicans to support their state conducting elections exclusively by mail, 47% to 29%.
 In 2018, about half as many Democrats were in favor, and there was little difference in the views of supporters from each party.

 LaRose and Ohio’s Republican governor, Mike DeWine, have both been longtime supporters of increasing voting-by-mail options, but the political dynamics could change as the coronavirus redraws the political landscape.